 ASOR has two annual awards, the ASOR Ren Potts Medal and the ASOR Rising Star Award.
 These are presently awarded annually.
-Nominations by ASOR members are judged by a panel that is headed by Prof. Jerzy Filar and compromised of previous Ren Potts medal winners and/or ASOR National Presidents.
+Nominations by ASOR members are judged by a panel that is appointed by the ASOR National Committee.

 ASOR Ren Potts Medal